 V8 Vegetable Juice Nutrition Facts

-Here is the basic nutrition facts for what's in 8 oz of the Low Sodium V8
+Here are the basic nutrition facts for what's in 8 oz of the Low Sodium V8

 When reading nutrition labels, look at the Daily Values (% DV) and remember these 2 rules: